-In the season of 2013/14, the idea took shape in different regions of Italy, giving rise to numerous tournaments where children under 9 and under 11 from local teams vowed to practice more and more the game provided under the Official HaBaWaBa Regulations.
-This water polo saw its consecration in interregional tournaments “All in the pool”, played in Cremona and Civitavecchia, and the “Tomorrow’s Champions’ Trophy”, which has become a permanent fixture for the club Rai of Rome.
+In the 2013/14 season, the idea took shape in different regions of Italy, giving rise to numerous tournaments in which children under 9 and under 11 competing for local teams went wild about playing a game that even more closely resembled the one foreseen by the official HaBaWaBa regulations and which saw its consecration in the inter-regional tournaments “Tutti in Piscina” (“Everyone in the Pool”), played in Cremona and Civitavecchia, and the trophy “Campioni domani” (“The Champions of Tomorrow), which has now become a regular event in the Circolo Rai in Rome.

-The 2014/15 season respected the HaBaWaBa phenomenon: with increasing numbers and participants in regions involving great coordination between the officials and regional institutions that chose to adopt 100% the official rules of HaBaWaBa.
+The 2014/15 season respected the trend of the HaBaWaBa phenomenon: growing numbers and participating regions, greater coordination between the official bodies and regional movements and the choice to apply 100% of the official HaBaWaBa regulations.

-The 2015/16 season saw the movement take on an even more stable form with an increase in the number of matches and a closer collaboration with the Regional Committees.
-A growing partnership emerged, that between WPD and FIN; from Piedmont to Sicily, Veneto, Lombardy, Liguria, Tuscany, Marche, Abruzzo, Lazio, Campania, Puglia and Basilicata.
-The most common water polo acronym in Italy and abroad expanded its range of action in the name of the development of this beautiful sport in the country.
+The 2015/16 season saw the movement taking on an increasingly stable form: matches were on the rise and coordination with regional committees grew increasingly closer.
+A growing collaboration, that between WPD and FIN; from Piedmont to Sicily, passing through Veneto, Lombardy, Liguria, Tuscany, Marche, Abruzzo, Lazio, Puglia and Basilicata, the most widespread water polo acronym in the world amplified its range of action in the development of this splendid sport by marching through the territories.

 The year 2017 marked further progress within the Italian territory, especially in the North where Piedmont, thanks to the experience gained in some regions by some teams, was structured to have its own regional tournament; the same impulses came from Emilia Romagna, where the first club tournaments were to act as the prelude to the organization of a regional event in the coming years.